zacmea/LocateALaugh/README.md

 2.

 ### Unresolved Problems/Goals:
-1. Deploying the full scale execution of the authorization for all the routes
+1. Deploying the full scale execution of the authorization for all the routes.

 ### Unresolved Stretch Goals: